Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in single sampling

 Especially, for $k=\pm1$, we have

 Hence, the Boltzmann entropy $S_{B}$ and the Gibbs entropy $S_{G}$ correspond to the UMVUE of inverse temperature and temperature respectively.
-It is worth mentioning that $\hat{\beta}_{B}$ and $\hat{T}_{G}$ have been discussed in previous studies \cite{bib1,bib2,bib3,bib4,bib5,bib6,bib7,bib8,campisi2005mechanical,campisi2025statistical,bib9,bib10,bib11,bib12,bib13,bib14,bib15,bib16,bib17,bib18}.
-The starting points of these studies are almost entirely based on the four laws of thermodynamics, which are established on empirical facts about systems in the thermodynamic limit.
-However, for finite-sized systems, whether these empirical facts and the four laws of thermodynamics are still valid is doubtful and unconfirmed.
-In contrast, we base our approach on the mathematical theorems in statistical inference, which is rigorous.
+It is worth mentioning that $\hat{\beta}_{B}$ and $\hat{T}_{G}$ have been discussed in previous studies.
+However, there are various controversies among these studies, mainly concerning the existence of negative temperatures \cite{bib1,bib3,bib9,bib10,bib14,bib17}, the validity of the equipartition theorem \cite{bib1,campisi2005mechanical,campisi2025statistical}, the requirements of the zeroth law of thermodynamics \cite{bib6,bib9}, the additivity of entropy, adiabatic invariance, and more \cite{bib6,bib8,campisi2005mechanical}.
+These controversies arise because most studies start from the four laws of thermodynamics and empirical facts valid in the thermodynamic limit.
+In contrast, we base our approach on the mathematical theorems in statistical inference, in which different estimators correspond to different formulas of entropy and temperature.

 In our framework, the optimized scheme for obtaining the optimal estimation of temperature is as follows: \begin{enumerate} \item